 Cash and cash equivalents are measured at fair value using Level 1 as the basis for measurement in the fair value.
 The recorded amounts for accounts receivable, accounts payable and accrued liabilities, approximate their fair value due to their short-term nature.
-In July 2022, we issued Common Share purchase warrants with an exercise price denominated in a currency that differs from our functional currency, which were treated as a derivative measured at fair value with subsequent changes in fair value accounted for through the condensed consolidated interim statements of loss and comprehensive loss.
-The fair value of our warrant derivative recognized on the condensed consolidated interim statements of financial position is based on level 2 inputs (significant observable inputs) as these warrants have not been listed on an exchange and therefore do not trade on an active market.
-As at September 30, 2024, the fair value of our non-cash warrant derivative was \$9,759,598 (December 31, 2023 - \$11,726,728).
+In July 2022, we issued Common Share purchase warrants with an exercise price denominated in a currency that differs from our functional currency, which were treated as a derivative measured at fair value with subsequent changes in fair value accounted for through the consolidated statements of loss and comprehensive loss.
+The fair value of our warrant derivative recognized on the consolidated statements of financial position is based on level 2 inputs (significant observable inputs) as these warrants have not been listed on an exchange and therefore do not trade on an active market.
+As of December 31, 2024, the fair value of our non-cash warrant derivative was \$11,862,687 (December 31, 2023 - \$11,726,728).
 We use the Black-Scholes valuation model to estimate fair value.
-The expected volatility is based on the Company's common share historical volatility, the risk-free interest rate is based on Bank of Canada benchmark treasury yield rates and the expected life represents the estimated length of time the warrants are expected to remain outstanding.
+The expected volatility is based on the historical volatility of the common shares, the risk-free interest rate is based on Bank of Canada benchmark treasury yield rates and the expected life represents the estimated length of time the warrants are expected to remain outstanding.